mkishi1221/mkishi1221.github.io/_includes/cv.md

 I’m a high-impact product leader with a strong background in design and software development.
 I've led teams in the UK and Japan and worked in **customer-facing product roles**, at both early-stage startups and large enterprises.

-- **I have deep experience driving early-stage products to adoption** by tracking success via experiments using scrappy prototypes, and customer workshops securing enterprise traction and early funding.
+- **I have deep experience driving early-stage products to adoption** by tracking success via customer workshops and experiments using scrappy prototypes, securing enterprise traction and early funding.
 - **My superpower is being able to learn anything under pressure** and using that knowledge to have deep, meaningful conversations that build trust, align cross-functional teams, and drive products to success.
 - **I’m a versatile leader with my head in the clouds and feet on the ground** moving fluidly between big-picture strategy and detailed execution across product, engineering, marketing and sales.
+- **I've delivered high-impact insight-driven outcomes** by leveraging my data science background to analyse complex data such as market signals, user behavior and identify opportunities.
 - **I care deeply about creating inclusive teams** where people feel safe, supported, and empowered.
 I’ve supported team growth by fostering clear communication, collaborative decision-making, and space for personal development.

 If you'd like to learn more or discuss working together, feel free to [drop me a message](/contact){: .cv_link target="_blank" } or [reach out on LinkedIn](https://www.linkedin.com/in/mkishi/){: .cv_link target="_blank" }.
 Now, onto the details.